Samsung July 2022 update is now rolling out for these Galaxy devices

 For many years, Samsung was one of the key creators of stylus equipped Android smartphones thanks to the Galaxy Note series.
 While the Galaxy Note series may have ended after the Note 20 — with the Galaxy S22 Ultra managing to be significantly more successful — those who haven’t swapped phones should still be seeing fairly regular updates.

-So far, the Galaxy Note 20 is the only device in the series to get the July security update (and even then, only the 5G model) but that should steadily change as the month goes on.
+The Galaxy Note 20 5G was the first device in the series to get the July security update.
+The standard Galaxy Note 20 and Note 20 Ultra debuted their update in the US a few days later.

 - Galaxy Note 20 5G — N981BXXS4FVG1 (Released first in Portugal)

-Note: This article was first published on July 5 and most recently updated on July 7.